 Then why would I spend a decade teaching men how to relate to them?
 You annoy me sometimes, yes.
 I’m often disappointed by women, yes.
-But I don’t hate women and their seemingly irrational behaviour.
+But I don’t hate women.
 I love women.
 I have sisters, and a mother.

 Maybe you are projecting your own bias?
 Maybe you hate women?

 Nobody hates women more than women.

 10. Do you teach manipulation of women?

 Yes I do.
 I manipulate women into becoming incredibly intrigued and turned on by my students.
 It’s an amazing skill that anyone can learn, women included.
 It’s called “charm.”

 I do not promote objectification.
 I don’t promote that men should have sex, then ditch women.
 If they do that, it’s their own choice and has nothing to do with me.